-KIMBERLY KINDIG – DEVELOPMENT SPECIALIST
+KIMBERLY KINDIG – DIRECTOR OF DEVELOPMENT & MEMBERSHIP

 Kimberly Kindig is responsible for the cultivation of memberships and sponsorships, development of donor opportunities, and formation of effective relationships that enhance the organization’s standing in the community and its overall financial growth.
 As the former Executive Director for the Solutions Foundation and Director of Senior Programs for Catholic Charities, Kimberly, a Las Vegas native, has a robust background in resource development and fundraising within the non-profit sector.
 She received her Master’s degree in Nonprofit/NGO Leadership from the University of Pennsylvania and her Bachelor’s degree in Political Science from Vanderbilt University.

 ASHLEY MISKO – DIRECTOR OF MARKETING AND PUBLIC RELATIONS